-In December, 1967 the Division moved from cramped and scattered quarters in the Association's main building to rented space approximately 1 mile west.
-This building provides adequate office space for its director and programmers, an enclosed area for its clerks and keypunch operators, and adequately air conditioned and soundproof space for its equipment.
+In December 1967 the Division moved from cramped and scattered quarters in the Association's main building to rented space approximately 1 mile west.
+This building provides the unit with adequate office space for its director and programmers, an enclosed area for its clerks and keypunch operators, and adequately air conditioned and sound-proofed space for its equipment.